Your Which? Membership

 Contact Which? to Cancel

 In order to bring your Which? subscription to a close, you must inform them that this is what you want to do.
-You can do this by calling 0843 178 4650 or writing a letter to Which?, PO Box 44, Castlemead, Gascoyne Way, Hertford, SG14 1LH.
+You can do this by writing a letter to Which?, PO Box 44, Castlemead, Gascoyne Way, Hertford, SG14 1LH.
 Obviously, sending a cancellation notice by post is not as efficient.
 It will take longer to get there before they even start to process your request.
 There is also the slight risk that Which? might not receive your letter at all.
 If you prefer to write rather than speak on the phone, it is much simpler to send an e-mail.
 You can contact Which? by e-mail at email@example.com, or even firstname.lastname@example.org.
 Make sure to include “Cancellation” as the subject.

 Even if you call to cancel over the phone, it is good practice to send a written request too.
 You will then have proof that you requested cancellation if this ever comes into question later.
 You should phrase your written copy along the lines of: “I hereby give notice that I cancel my contract for the provision of the following services.”
 Include the subscription package details and the date you ordered and then received the goods.
 You should also include your name, address, and the date when you sign off.
 When you call or write, you must provide your membership number (1 letter then 9 digits, such as H123456789).
 It will show in your account or on the letters with Which? magazines.